 In Deadwood, over the last year, the Best Western Hickock House has changed owners and is now The Hickock House.

-2018 Archive: South Dakota Slot Machine Casino Gambling 2018 – South Dakota slot machine casino gambling consists of twenty-seven frontier-like casinos within historic Deadwood as well as eleven American Indian tribal casinos.
+2018 Archive: South Dakota Slot Machine Casino Gambling in 2018 – South Dakota slot machine casino gambling consists of twenty-seven frontier-like casinos within historic Deadwood as well as eleven American Indian tribal casinos.
 The South Dakota Commission on Gaming offers actual payout return statistics for casinos located in Deadwood, but none are available for the tribal casinos.

 Other State-By-State Articles from Professor Slots

-- Previous: South Carolina Slot Machine Casino Gambling 2019 – South Carolina slot machine casino gambling consists of luxury yacht day trips and multi-day cruise ships to international destinations.
+- Previous: South Carolina Slot Machine Casino Gambling in 2019 – South Carolina slot machine casino gambling consists of luxury yacht day trips and multi-day cruise ships to international destinations.
 It has no land-based casinos and is the most restrictive state after Utah with regards to gambling.
 Bingo exists for non-profit organizations under certain restrictions.
 It has a lottery.

-- Next: Tennessee Slot Machine Casino Gambling 2019 – Tennessee slot machine casino gambling does not exist.
+- Next: Tennessee Slot Machine Casino Gambling in 2019 – Tennessee slot machine casino gambling does not exist.
 There are no casinos nor any type of slot machines.
 There are no tribal casinos.
 Charitable fundraising events exist with approval from the General Assembly.
 Tennessee recently expanded its gaming options by legalizing fantasy sports betting.
 There is a state lottery.